hellotem/local_wandb/README.md

 - ✅ Support multiple runs selection for metric comparison.
 - ✅ And more...

-All data is saved under a structured folder in `local_wandb/`.
+All data is saved under a structured folder in `local_wandb/` on your computer.

 ---